-Last night, I had too much cannabis and I felt my soul trying to escape out of me.
+Last night, I felt my soul trying to escape out of me.

 Except it wasn’t quite my soul, it was just my concept of me.

 I realized that I truly do not know anything, and it’s useless trying to discern my reality using my mind itself.
 I am but a network of neurons, all functioning together, in one particular manner, and when it loses functionality in that particular manner, panic arises inside my chest.

 I now understand what it feels like before you die.
 You lose grip of your entire body.
 It will shake in response, as your brain tries to regain control.
 You’re overwhelmed with intense fear, as your ego loses control of the body.